rrbriggs/twitter/README.md

 ## Building and running BrigBot.jar from terminal:

-Ensure you have all of the main .java files (AppLogic, FetchTimeline, Main, PostTweet) in the same directory, as well as the twitter4j dependency jar file (twitter4j-core-4.0.7.jar) which can be found in the libs folder.
+Ensure you have all of the twitter_bootcamp .java files (AppLogic, FetchTimeline, Main, PostTweet) in the same directory, as well as the twitter4j dependency jar file (twitter4j-core-4.0.7.jar) which can be found in the libs folder.
 In this directory, ensure you have no .class files other than those specified here.